-gay identity and a psychologist identity are undeniably intertwined, and they overlap particularly around a theme of brokenness. eing ‘broken’ s understood as the consequence of not living authentically in terms of truly known identity. nternal ‘fixing’, particularly around mending a disavowed and denied identity, s centrally important.
-It is only when a gay identity bravely accepted and celebrated, despite the personal pain experienced as a result, that a therapist identity c be imagined and embracedn imposeded
+For Ryk, a gay identity and a psychologist identity are undeniably intertwined, and they overlap particularly around a theme of brokenness.
+For several participants, being ‘broken’ was understood as the consequence of not living authentically in terms of truly known identity.
+Internal ‘fixing’, particularly around mending a disavowed and denied identity, was centrally important.
+It is only when a gay identity was bravely accepted and celebrated, despite the personal pain experienced as a result, that a therapist identity could be imagined and embraced, as expressed by Sam in his musings around conformity:

+This journey has, in itself, been an interesting one…feeling the need to conform and to integrate and to be like everyone else…and then suddenly this realisation, a dawning, about why…why do I need to conform?
+Why do I need to be like everyone else?
+Why can’t I celebrate my otherness?
+(Sam)

+Rejecting an imposed narrative of conformity, described by participants as a process of self discovery, is closely aligned with the over-arching narrative that being called to psychology is a story – and journey – of personal healing.
+Brian commented: